-Panasonic GH1 versus Panasonic GH4
+Panasonic GH1 vs GH4

 The Panasonic Lumix DMC-GH1 and the Panasonic Lumix DMC-GH4 are two enthusiast cameras that were revealed to the public, respectively, in March 2009 and February 2014.
 Both the GH1 and the GH4 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The GH1 has a resolution of 12 megapixel, whereas the GH4 provides 15.9 MP.
+The GH1 has a resolution of 12 megapixels, whereas the GH4 provides 15.9 MP.

-Body comparison: Panasonic GH1 vs Panasonic GH4
+Body comparison: Panasonic GH1 vs GH4